For the second consecutive game, heroics from junior forward Corey Washington were essential to giving Wichita State men’s basketball a win.

 Wichita State went on another long scoring drought, this time nearly three minutes in length, allowing the Hawks to keep a 6-point cushion, 50-44.
 Trailing 52-44, the Shockers found a rhythm on offense and ripped off a 10-2 run that was capped off by dunks from Beverly and Washington.
 Hill assisted Beverly and Washington on both plays.

-Washington’s heroics and late free throws proved the turning point as the Shockers scrapped for the win.
+Washington’s offensive explosion and late free throws proved the turning point as the Shockers scrapped for the win.

 Mills said to win close games like the one against Monmouth, the team needs to be battle-tested.